A History of the World in 10½ Chapters

 A History of the World in 10½ Chapters by English writer Julian Barnes published in 1989 is usually described as a novel, though it is actually a collection of subtly connected short stories, in different styles.
-Most are fictional but some are historical.
+In a review Joyce Carol Oates describes them as "a gathering of prose pieces, some fiction, others rather like essays".

 One of the several recurrent motifs is that of ships.

 Plot

 Chapter 1, "The Stowaway", is an alternative account of the story of Noah's Ark from the point of view of the woodworms, who were not allowed onboard and were stowaways during the journey.
 The woodworm who narrates the first chapter questions the wisdom of appointing Noah as God's representative.
 The woodworm was left out of the ark, just like the other "impure" or "insignificant" species; but a colony of woodworms enters the ark as stowaways and they survive the Great Deluge.
 The woodworm becomes one of the many connecting figures, appearing in almost every chapter and implying processes of decay, especially of knowledge and historical understanding.

 Chapter 2, "The Visitors", describes the hijacking of a cruise liner, similar to the 1985 incident of the Achille Lauro.

 Chapter 3, "The Wars of Religion", reports a trial against the woodworms in a church, as they have caused the building to become unstable.

 Chapter 4, "The Survivor", is set in a world in which the Chernobyl disaster was "the first big accident".
 Journalists report that the world is on the brink of nuclear war.
 The protagonist escapes by boat to avoid the assumed inevitability of a nuclear holocaust.
 Whether this occurred or is merely a result of the protagonist's paranoia is left ambiguous.

 Chapter 5, "Shipwreck", is an analysis of Géricault's painting, The Raft of the Medusa.
 The first half narrates the historical events of the shipwreck and the survival of the crew members.
 The second half of the chapter analyses the painting itself.
 It describes Géricault's "softening" the impact of reality in order to preserve the aestheticism of the work, or to make the story of what happened more palatable.

 Chapter 6, "The Mountain", describes the journey of a religious woman to a monastery where she wants to intercede for her dead father.
 The Raft of the Medusa plays a role in this story as well.